In This Guide

 What is the difference between SageMaker and Bedrock?

 AWS SageMaker is a platform for building, training, and deploying your own custom machine learning models.
-Amazon Bedrock is a managed service that gives you API access to pre-trained foundation models — Claude, Llama, Titan, Cohere, and others — without any training required.
-SageMaker is for teams who need to own their model.
-Bedrock is for teams who want to use a model that already exists.
+Amazon Bedrock is a managed service that gives you API access to pre-trained foundation models from Anthropic (Claude), Meta (Llama), Amazon (Titan), Cohere, and others — without any training required.
+SageMaker is for teams who need custom ML.
+Bedrock is for teams who want to use existing LLMs inside their applications.

 Is Amazon Bedrock cheaper than SageMaker?